 The ERF COVID-19 MENA Monitor Survey is constructed using a series of short panel phone surveys that are conducted approximately every two months, covering topics such as demographic and household characteristics, education and children, labor market status, income, social safety net, employment and unemployment detection, employment characteristics, and social distancing.
 In addition to the survey's panel design, which will permit the study of various phenomena over time, the survey also takes into account the key demographic and socio-economic characteristics of each country in the questionnaires' design to understand the different distributional consequences of the impact of COVID-19 and responses to it.
 This design allows further study of the effect of the pandemic on different vulnerable groups including women, informal and irregular workers, low skilled workers, and youth.

 The ERF COVID-19 MENA Monitor Survey is a wide-ranging, nationally representative panel survey.
-Wave 1 of this dataset was collected in April 2021, harmonized by the Economic Research Forum (ERF) and is featured as data for Household/Individual.
+The wave 3 of this dataset was collected in April 2021, harmonized by the Economic Research Forum (ERF) and is featured as data for Household/Individual.
 The survey is in the process of further expansion to include other waves.

 Kind of Data